DonSchenck/vac-seen-managed-kafka/README.md

 1. An account in Red Hat OpenShift Sandbox (No problem; it's free).
 This is not actually *necessary*, since you can use this tutorial with any OpenShift cluster *as long as the Service Binding Operator is installed*.
 If you don't have access to a cluster with the Service Binding Operator, or just want to experiment on your own, the OpenShift Sandbox is perfect.
 1. The `oc` command-line tool for OpenShift.
 There are instructions later in this article for the installation of `oc`.
 1. The `rhoas` command-line tool for Red Hat service binding.
 There are instructions later in this article for the installation of `rhoas`.
+1. Because this activity is part of the "vac-seen" system, you must first complete the instructions for [the "vac-seen-web" application](https://github.com/donschenck/vac-seen-web).

 ## Need help?
 If you need help or get stuck, email devsandbox@redhat.com.